lence92/entry-log/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Development REST API server

+Run `npm run server` for a dev json-server.
+Navigate to `http://localhost:8000/logs` if you like to see the data.
+The application is set to get the data from this server.
+The app won't work without this data.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.